RetroReversing/retroReversing/pages/ps2/irxFiles.md

 - sdk
 updatedAt: '2021-03-25'
 ---
+# Introduction
 If you are interested in the Playstation 2, especially reversing or developing  games for it, you will eventually come across files with the .IRX extension.

 ## What are IRX Files?
 IOP Relocatable eXecutable (IRX) are the library files that you can dynamically link your application code to and will run on the I/O Processor (IOP) in the PS2.
 So they are the result of compiling C/C++ code targetted to run on the Playstation 2's I/O processor, the code is compiled into MIPS R3000A Assembly and the. assembled to create the final IRX file.

 ## What are they used for?
-Most IRX files are used for Input devices, such as the joypads, lightguns, eyetoy etc, this is why they run on the Input/Output processor.
+Most IRX files are used for Input devices, such as the joypads, Light Guns, Eyetoy, Memory Cards etc, this is why they run on the Input/Output processor.
 However as the processor is just a standard general purpose MIPS processor any code can technically be put in an IRX file as long as it doesn't need to be particularly fast.

 ## How are they used?
 You can load an IOP Module from Emotion Engine code using one of the following API commands: